GLab/glab.github.io/join.md

 ## Institutions

 The testbed is run by the ToMaTo consortium on a cooperative model.
 This means that academic institutions can join the testbed **for free** if they contribute resources to the testbed.
 Please see the page [node requirements](node_requirements) for information on requirements on contributed resources.
+The page [organization roles](roles) describes the different roles that exist and the responsibilities and tasks of the assigned persons.

 The membership agreement is currently being designed, please stay tuned and watch the news.